-Learning how to manage side effects can help feel your best during blood cancer treatment and make it easier to stick with your treatments long-term.
+Learning how to manage side effects can help you feel your best during blood cancer treatment and make it easier to stick with your treatments long term.
 Below, we’ll discuss common CML treatment side effects and share five tips to help relieve them.

 Side effects of cancer treatments vary from person to person and depend on the type of treatment used.
-Your quality of life is important, so it’s essential to tell your cancer care team about any new, worsening, or hard-to-manage side effects.
+Your quality of life matters, so tell your cancer care team about any new, worsening, or hard-to-manage side effects.
 They can help you find ways to feel better.

 Here are some CML treatments and their most common side effects.